seansawyer/seansawyer.github.com/index.md

 I love to build data-heavy applications, most often using Python, Java and sometimes Scala.
-Under the hood of the things I've built in recent memory you'll also find Elasticsearch, Kafka, PostgreSQL, Redis.
+Under the hood of the things I've built in recent memory you'll also find Elasticsearch, Kafka, PostgreSQL, and Redis.

 In the past, I've built distributed systems with Erlang and web applications with PHP and Ruby.